-- 4.1 The Council will streamline the number of available payment methods whilst improving self-serve options with the aim of reducing processing costs and onerous administration for outdated methods. - 4.2 The Council's preferred methods of payments are: - Direct debit - BACS - Online payments - Automated telephone line payments - 4.3 Services should remove any payment options from promotional materials, bills or other correspondence other than the preferred payment methods.
-For recurring or regular charges Direct Debit must be promoted as the payment option.
-For one off charges an upfront debit card internet payment should be promoted followed by other self-serve options. - 4.4 Payment options that create an administrative burden will be phased out.
-This will include payments by Cheque, Payment Card or Postal Order.
+- 4.1 The Council will prioritise efficient payment methods which support self-serve.
+Payment options will be reviewed regularly to ensure we are benefiting from the latest payment technologies. - 4.2.1 The Council's preferred methods of payments are: - Direct debit - BACS (bank transfer) - Online payments - Automated telephone line payments - 4.3 Services should remove any payment options from promotional materials, bills or other correspondence other than the preferred payment methods.
+For recurring or regular charges, Direct Debit must be promoted as the only payment option.
+For one-off charges an upfront debit card internet payment should be promoted followed by other self-serve options. - 4.4 The Council will no longer accept payments by Payment Card or Postal Order.
+Cheque payments will no longer be accepted unless in exceptional circumstances which prevents the customer from paying in an alternative way. - 4.5 The Council will support customers to switch to the preferred payment methods including: - Proactive customer contact by phone and letter - Bulk text messages and emails

-- 4.5 The Council will support customers to switch to the preferred payment methods including: - Proactive customer contact by phone and letter - Bulk text messages and emails - Direct Debit promotional campaigns - 4.6 It is acknowledged that there may be exceptional circumstances where payments would be received in a method that is not preferred for example if a customer is very vulnerable or if they were in a formal enforcement process.
+• Direct Debit promotional campaigns